63days/Transglot/README.md

 CUDA: 11.2

+Because I couldn't create other virutal envs, I couldn't accurately test whether there are other dependencies.
+So if you find any others, please mention to me.
 ## Usage
 1. To download the data, please run the following command.
 You first need to accept the Term Of Use [here](https://docs.google.com/forms/d/e/1FAIpQLScyV1AsZsfthqiPhuw6MFL1JZ4p8GSDPIj8uwH0BRWQl3tejw/viewform).